-Bearpaw Lake is a very popular 45 surface-acre reservoir located on Beaver Creek in the Bearpaw Mountains and received $6,449 (\pm 1,481)$ angler days in 2013 (MTFWP Fisheries Bureau 2014).
+Bearpaw Lake is a very popular 45 surface-acre reservoir located on Beaver Creek in the Bearpaw Mountains and received 7,550 (\pm 1,886) angler days in 2015/2016 (MTFWP Fisheries Bureau 2016).
 Bearpaw Lake has been managed as a trout fishery since 1960 and is currently maintained with annual plants of 20,000 catchable size Arlee rainbow trout.
 Stocking of cutthroats was discontinued in 2010 due to poor growth rates and overall condition of these fish in Bearpaw Lake.
-Wild brook trout moving out of Beaver Creek are also found in the lake.
+Wild brook trout moving out of Beaver Creek are also found in the reservoir.

-Bearpaw Lake and Beaver Creek also sustain a very healthy population of white suckers, which negatively impacts the rainbow trout fishery.
-In an effort to limit white sucker abundance FWP introduced smallmouth bass within the reservoir and they have been naturally reproducing within the reservoir since 1998.
+Bearpaw Lake and Beaver Creek also sustain a very robust population of white suckers, which negatively impacts the rainbow trout fishery.
+To limit white sucker abundance, FWP introduced smallmouth bass and they have been naturally reproducing within the reservoir since 1998.
 Walleye were illegally introduced in the 1990s and were then utilized as a control measure for white suckers with periodic stockings from 1992 to 1997.
 Since 2006, a supplemental plant of 5,000 advanced fingerlings has been planted to replenish the aging walleye population.
-Following a chemical rehabilitation of Bearpaw Lake conducted in 1983, a manual sucker control program was initiated in 1989 in an effort to reduce food competition between trout and white suckers and thus improve growth and survival of rainbow trout.
+Following a chemical rehabilitation of Bearpaw Lake conducted in 1983, a manual sucker control program was initiated in 1989 to reduce food competition between trout and white suckers and improve growth and survival of rainbow trout.
+In 2016 and 2017, no removal effort of white suckers was performed.